turbot/steampipe-plugin-github/docs/tables/github_branch_protection.md

   and name = 'main';
 ```

-## Get repositories where coversation resolution is required for merging
+## Get repositories where conversation resolution is required for merging

 ```sql
 select